aridjayarecipes/cutesrecipes.web.app/content/post/2521-recipe-of-speedy-blueberry-banana-pancakes-with-spinach-omelet.md

 ##### Instructions to make Blueberry banana pancakes with spinach omelet:

 1. Cut up your veggies mix with your egg and seasoning
 1. Get your banana and blue berry.
-Mash it to get until it's soft.
+Mash it to get until it&#39;s soft.
 1. Once soft mix with pancake batter until you get a smooth like texture.
 1. Get your butter or olive oil butter your pan and pre heat
 1. Place pancake in pan and cook till bubbles form on top.
 Flip once one side is brown.